PSBP-Library/PSBP/README.md

 This may not come as a surprise to you.

-This corresponds exactly with the function level programming system `FP` of *John Backus*.
+This corresponds exactly with the function-level programming system `FP` of *John Backus*.

 What may be surprising is that `factorial` makes use of them at the *specification* level.